openwdl/wdl/versions/development/SPEC.md

 In multi-line strings, leading *whitespace* is removed according to the following rules.
 In the context of multi-line strings, whitespace refers to space (`\x20`) and tab characters only and is treated differently from newline characters.

-1. Remove all whitespace following the opening `<<<`, up to and including a newline (if any).
-2. Remove all whitespace preceeding the closing `>>>`, up to and including a newline (if any).
-3 Remove all line continuations and subsequent white space.
+1. Remove all line continuations and subsequent white space.
-  * A line continuation (`\`) comes at the end of a line (i.e. immediately preceding a newline) and indicates that two consecutive lines are actually the same line (e.g. when breaking a long line for better readability).
+  * A line continuation is a backslash (`\`) immediately preceding the newline.
+A line continuation indicates that two consecutive lines are actually the same line (e.g. when breaking a long line for better readability).
+  * If a line ends in multiple `\` then standard character escaping applies.
+Each pair of consecutive backslashes (`\\`) is an escaped backslash.
+So a line is continued only if it ends in an odd number of backslashes.
-  * Removing a line continuation means removing the `\` character, the immediately following newline, and all the whitespace preceeding the next non-whitespace character or end of line (whichever comes first).
+  * Removing a line continuation means removing the last `\` character, the immediately following newline, and all the whitespace preceeding the next non-whitespace character or end of line (whichever comes first).
+2. Remove all whitespace following the opening `<<<`, up to and including a newline (if any).
+3. Remove all whitespace preceeding the closing `>>>`, up to and including a newline (if any).
 4. Use all remaining non-*blank* lines to determine the *common leading whitespace*.
   * A blank line contains zero or more whitespace characters followed by a newline.
   * Common leading whitespace is the minimum number of whitespace characters occuring before the first non-whitespace character in a non-blank line.